hirosystems/stacks.js/.github/MIGRATION.md

 - `generateSecretKey` was renamed to `randomSeedPhrase`.
 - `nextYear`, `nextMonth`, `nextHour`, `makeUUID4`, `updateQueryStringParameter`, `getAesCbcOutputLength`, `getAPIUsageErrorMessage`, `isSameOriginAbsoluteUrl`, `isLaterVersion`, `getBase64OutputLength`, were marked as deprecated.
 - `encrypt` and `decrypt` in `@stacks/wallet-sdk` (aliases of `encryptMnemonic` and `decryptMnemonic` in the `@stacks/encryption` package respectively) were removed.
+- `makeECPrivateKey` in `@stacks/encryption` was deprecated, use `randomPrivateKey` instead.
+- `makeSigHashPreSign` was renamed to `sigHashPreSign` and marked as internal.
+- `makeSigHashPostSign` was renamed to `sigHashPostSign` and marked as internal.
+- `@stacks/wallet-sdk` `WalletConfig` types and helpers were marked as deprecated.

 ## Stacks.js (&lt;=4.x.x) → (5.x.x)